Skip to main content

 The saving people miss: stacking BUS with ECO4

-If your household also qualifies for ECO4 (means-tested grant, or a property at EPC D or below), the loft and cavity insulation needed to make the heat pump work properly can be funded separately under ECO4 — cutting another £1,500–£4,000 off the total package.
+Households that qualify for ECO4 (means-tested grant, or a property at EPC D or below) can fund the loft and cavity insulation that makes the heat pump work properly under that scheme separately.
+Typically £1,500–£4,000 off the total package.
 We routinely stack BUS with ECO4 (and LA Flex on top where it applies) on the same property in the same diary week.
 For a fair share of our customers it means zero-cost insulation plus a £7,500-discounted heat pump — full fabric-first retrofit, one project.

 Why some heat pump quotes look suspiciously cheap